 Horses are social animals and being isolated can lead to them being bored and ultimately stressed.
 The idea is to prevent them from getting bored in the first place rather than trying to reduce their stress after they start suffering from it.
 As they say, prevention is always better than cure.

 In an ideal world, we’d all make sure that our horses have plenty of other horses to keep them company and they’d never get bored or stressed but sadly this isn’t an ideal world and there can be any number of reasons why we may have to separate a horse from other horses.
 You could be traveling to a show and leaving a horse behind, your horse may have to be quarantined for a while or need box rest.
 Whatever the reason your horse won’t understand but with a little bit of thought, you can prevent him from getting bored in the first place.

 There are a few simple things that you can do to make a stable or quarantine block more friendly to a horse on its own.
 If it’s possible at all you should try to keep your horse where he can at least see other horses.
 This might sound counterintuitive, after all, if your horse can see others in a field won’t he want to be with them rather than cooped up in a stable?
-While he’ll want to be outside with the other horses just seeing them and knowing there are other horses about will ease his stress levels and reduce his boredom.
+While he’ll want to be outside with the other horses just seeing them and knowing there are other horses around will ease his stress levels and reduce his boredom, this is even more important with horses on stall rest.
 If this isn’t possible then try to stable him near a busy area such as the feed or tack room.
 People constantly walking passed with help to keep him occupied more.

 Another quick solution to preventing your horse from missing other horses is a plastic mirror in his stable.
 You might think this is a daft idea but believe me, it works.
 Horses don’t recognize themselves in a mirror so think that it’s another horse.

 Are horse toys a good idea?